 Six years later, the ITER Council approved the first comprehensive design of a fusion reactor based on well-established physics and technology with a price tag of \$6 billion.
 Then the USA decided pull out of the project, forcing a 50% reduction in costs and a redesign.
-The result was the ITER - Fusion Energy Advanced Tokomak (ITER-FEAT) - expected to cost \$3 billion but still achieve the targets of a self-sustaining reaction and a net energy gain.
-The energy gain is unlikely to be enough for a power plant, but it should demonstrate feasibility.
+The result was the ITER Fusion Energy Advanced Tokomak (ITER-FEAT) - initially expected to cost \$3 billion but still achieve the targets of a self-sustaining reaction and a net energy gain.
+The envisaged energy gain is unlikely to be enough for a power plant, but it should demonstrate feasibility.

 In 2003, the USA rejoined the project and China also announced it would join.
 After deadlocked discussion, the six partners agreed in mid-2005 to site ITER at Cadarache, in southern France.
 The deal involved major concessions to Japan, which had put forward Rokkasho as a preferred site.
-The European Union (EU) and France will contribute half of the €12.8 billion total cost, with the other partners - Japan, China, South Korea, USA and Russia - putting in 10% each.
-Japan will provide a lot of the hightech components, will host an €1 billion materials testing facility - the International Fusion Materials Irradiation Facility (IFMIF) - and will have the right to host a subsequent demonstration fusion reactor.
-The total cost of the 500 MWt ITER comprises about half for the ten-year construction and half for 20 years of operation.
+The European Union (EU) and France would contribute half of the then estimated €12.8 billion total cost, with the other partners - Japan, China, South Korea, USA and Russia - putting in 10% each.
+Japan will provide a lot of the high-tech components, will host a €1 billion materials testing facility - the International Fusion Materials Irradiation Facility (IFMIF) - and will have the right to host a subsequent demonstration fusion reactor.
 India became the seventh member of the ITER consortium at the end of 2005.
 In November 2006, the seven members - China, India, Japan, Russia, South Korea, the USA and the European Union - signed the ITER implementing agreement.
+The total cost of the 500 MW ITER comprises about half for the ten-year construction and half for 20 years of operation.

 Site preparation works at Cadarache commenced in January 2007.
 First concrete for the buildings was poured in December 2013.
-Experiments were due to begin in 2018, when hydrogen will be used to avoid activating the magnets, but this may now be about 2020.
-The first D-T plasma is not expected until 2026.
+Experiments were due to begin in 2018, when hydrogen will be used to avoid activating the magnets, but this is now expected in 2025.
+The first D-T plasma is not expected until 2035.
 ITER is large because confinement time increases with the cube of machine size.
 The vacuum vessel will be 19 m across and 11 m high, and weigh more than 5000 tonnes.

-The goal of ITER is to operate at 500 MWt (for at least 400 seconds continuously) with less than 50 MW of input power, a tenfold energy gain.
+The goal of ITER is to operate at 500 MW (for at least 400 seconds continuously) with less than 50 MW of input power, a tenfold energy gain.
 No electricity will be generated at ITER.